Hakeemmidan/2048/README.md

 # Setup
 - `npm install` to install dependencies
-- `npm run build` to start Webpack
+- `npm run build` to start Webpack (do this in one terminal window)
-- `npm start` to start Node server
+- `npm start` to start Node server (do this in another terminal window)

 # Functionality and MVP
 ## 1. A 4x4 Grid (1 day(s))